Where are they now? The Liverpool & Man United XIs from December 2003

 The Croatian joined Panathinaikos in the summer of 2005, spending two years in Greece before seeing out the final years of his career back at boyhood club Dinamo Zagreb.

-He’s since become a successful manager, getting Croatian side Rudeš promoted in his first job in the dugout, before leading Olimpija Ljubljana to the Slovenian league and cup double last season.
+He’s since become a successful manager, getting Croatian side Rudes promoted in his first job in the dugout, before leading Olimpija Ljubljana to the Slovenian league and cup double in 2017-18.

-In spite of that, their chairman Milan Mandaric – yes, that Milan Mandaric – sacked him in the summer and he’s recently been appointed head coach at HNK Rijeka.
+In spite of that, their chairman Milan Mandaric – yes, that Milan Mandaric – sacked him in 2018 and was appointed Croatia Under-21 manager in 2019.

 The Finn left Liverpool in 2009, having made over 400 appearances over a decade at the club as a pivotal figure in the trophies won by Rafael Benitez and Gerard Houllier.

 He finished his playing career at Bayer Leverkusen, returning as a coach alongside Sascha Lewandowski a year later, before taking sole charge in 2013.
 He was sacked after less than a year.

 Unsuccessful stints at Brighton and FC Zurich followed, and he was appointed assistant manager at Finnish side FC Haka in 2020.

 The full-back has since earned cult status as a loveable overachiever, his name becoming shorthand for the miraculous nature of the 2005 Champions League win.
 After leaving in 2006, he became something of a journeyman.

 He would make fewer than 20 appearances for Charlton, Portsmouth, Rennes and Marseille, only playing regularly once more in European football – making 29 appearances for Monaco in an unremarkable 2009-10 campaign.

 Finishing his career at Seattle Sounders, he memorably scored a goal of the season contender with an absolute rocket.
 He’s now an assistant coach with the club.